 Set up a standard report

-After you know your intervals and the comparison values, you should set up a standard report for your budgetary control process.
+After you know your intervals and the comparison values, you should set up a standard report for your budgetary control process (point 2 of our lean finance article addresses exactly this topic).
 Design your report and make sure you can replicate it without hassle for all your intervals.
 This could mean you initially spend some time preparing it but it will save you of repetitive creation later on.
 The article how to design a variance analysis report assists you producing an easy to understand report.

 Define audience and means of communication